narwhalacademy/zebra-crossing/README.md

-# TLDR Digital Security Guide
+# TLDR Digital Safety Checklist

 ### 🤔 Who this guide is for